About the Senate

 Senate governance at the University of Illinois at Springfield consists of the Senate, its various standing committees, and those members of the Campus Senate who serve on the University Senates Conference.

-The Campus Senate is a legislative body composed of twenty faculty, five students and three alternates, one civil service staff member, one academic professional, and one administrator.
-The Vice Chancellor for Academic Affairs serves as an ex-officio non voting member.
+The Campus Senate is a legislative body composed of twenty faculty, five students and three student alternates, one civil service staff member and one civil service alternate, one academic professional and one academic professional alternate, and one administrator.
+The Vice Chancellor for Academic Affairs serves as an ex-officio, non-voting member.

 The bylaws were most recently updated in May of 2022.

 The constitution was last updated in April 2009.